A brainstorming session with the team is always a learning experience.

 Questions based on assumptions can be as below:

-- Why did we need that query?
+• Why do we need that query?

-- For what purpose it was being automated for 5 seconds?
+• For what purpose was it being automated for 5 seconds?

 Step 2: Apply past experience